-We at the Center for Teaching Excellence (CTE) promote excellence in teaching by getting to know our faculty and graduate students, learning from them, fostering leadership, and bringing people together from across the University.
-We provide consultations, workshops, and print and web resources on teaching and academic success.
-We focus on implementing evidence-based, high-impact educational practices with Duquesne's amazing community of teachers and learners.
+The Center for Teaching Excellence (CTE) promotes your excellence in teaching by getting to know faculty and graduate students, learning together, fostering leadership, and bringing everyone together from across the University.
+You can reach out to us for consultations, attend virtual or physical workshops, or engage the print and web resources on teaching and academic success.
+CTE helps you focus on implementing evidence-based, high-impact educational practices within Duquesne's amazing community of teachers and learners.

 • Implement sound instructional strategies focused on student learning by embracing evidence-based pedagogical ideas and a spirit of innovation.